Privacy and Confidentiality Guidelines

 Since email is a cost-effective and convenient method of communication with U of S alumni, donors, and stakeholders, it may be used by the University and the U of S Alumni Association to promote alumni services, benefits, and programs.
-Alumni have the option to opt out of this method of communication at any time by informing University Advancement.
+Alumni have the option to opt out of this method of communication at any time by informing Advancement and Community Engagement.
 Email is not used for non-University projects or commercial purposes.
-University Advancement does not rent, sell or share its electronic mail lists.
+Advancement and Community Engagement does not rent, sell or share its electronic mail lists.

 Retention of Information and Limitations